Vishesh-Nagar/Agents/agent_team/README.md

 The system operates as a conversational AI assistant with the following capabilities:

-1. **Weather Information**: Provides weather reports for cities using mock data
+1. **Weather Information**: Provides real-time weather reports for cities using WeatherAPI.com
-2. **State Awareness**: Remembers user preferences (e.g., temperature units) across sessions
+2. **Poem Generation**: Creates or recites poems based on user requests
+3. **Greetings and Farewells**: Handles polite interactions using dedicated tools
-3. **Multi-Agent Coordination**: Delegates tasks to specialized sub-agents
+4. **Multi-Agent Coordination**: Delegates tasks to specialized sub-agents (weather_agent, poem_agent)
-4. **Guardrails**: Prevents certain inputs or tool usages for safety/compliance
-5. **Session Persistence**: Maintains conversation context and state

 ### Key Features:
 - Asynchronous execution using `asyncio`
 - Modular agent architecture with sub-agent delegation
-- Stateful conversations with persistent user preferences
-- Input and tool-level guardrails for content control
+- Real weather data integration via API
+- Interactive conversation loop in the terminal
 - Extensible tool system for adding new capabilities

 ## Usage